develop-me/bootcamp--week-01-02--html-and-css/README.md

 >I recommend printing off the table and making notes as you go as to what you have taught & amends

+If you are splitting weeks with another tutor, make sure you make them aware of any material omitted from suggested 'Part One'.
+'Part Two' depends on all theory being covered in the first part.

 #### Part One

 | PT | FT | Title | Lesson | Slides | Exercise | Notes |